-The Small Business Jobs Act of 2010, and its extensions, offers additional tax breaks for both business owners and individual taxpayers.
+The Tax Cut and Jobs Act of 2017 offers additional tax breaks for both business owners and individual taxpayers.

 Over the past several years multiple changes to the tax code have provided tax benefits for both businesses and individuals.

 Changes for Businesses

 Section 179 allows you to deduct the cost of qualified business equipment in the year you place it into service, instead of depreciating it over several years.
 For 2018, Section 179 deductions are limited to $1,000,000, with a phaseout that starts if your purchases for the year are more than $2,500,000 million.

 The definition of expenses that could potentially qualify for Section 179 treatment has expanded over the years to include leasehold improvements and improvements to restaurant and retail property.

 Bonus depreciation has been changed for qualified assets acquired and placed in service after September 27, 2017.
 The old rules of 50% bonus depreciation still apply for qualified assets acquired before September 28, 2017.
 These assets had to be purchased new, not used.
 The new rules allow for 100% bonus "expensing" of assets that are new or used.
 The percentage of bonus depreciation phases down in 2023 to 80%, 2024 to 60%, 2025 to 40%, and 2026 to 20%.
 After 2026 there is no further bonus depreciation.
 This bonus "expensing" should not be confused with expensing under Code Section 179 which has entirely separate rules, see above.